herreraja/herreraja.github.io/_posts/2020-05-24-never-a-mvp.md

 - Gamification: thinking in something easy to implement like for example a day streak to keep the user using the app every day.

 - Voice translator for every sentence: open Google Translator or Wordreference in an embedded browser, or I could go further and play with AWS Polly or the equivalent on Google Cloud.

-### Improvements

-- Native ads integrated on the home screen and remove banners: Flutter doesn’t still have proper integration with Admob and also I wasn't able to add Native ads without compromise the release.

-- Improve the internal tool for showing statistics for the plays: the app currently makes a call to Firebase to store the score, level and time after every play so it would be nice to have a visualization of this so it can help me to normalise the levels of each deck.